gordonkoehn/v-pipe-scout/README.md

 This is an effort of the V-Pipe team.
 For more information about V-Pipe, visit the [V-Pipe website](https://cbg-ethz.github.io/V-pipe/).

-Specifically V-Pipe Scout enables:
+Specifically, V-Pipe Scout enables:
-    - to explore Mutations on Read level
+- Exploration of mutations at the read level
-        - for known Resistance Mutations
+    - For known resistance mutations
-        - guided by smart filters and Variant Signatures
+    - Guided by smart filters and variant signatures
-    - to compose Variant Signatures, used in the Variant Abundancec estimates
+- Composition of variant signatures for abundance estimates
-        - by leveraging clinical sequencce databases e.g. CovSpectrum
+    - Leveraging clinical sequence databases (e.g., CovSpectrum)
-        - and our curated Variant Signatures
+    - Using curated variant signatures

-Further we will implement:
+Further, we will implement:
-    - on-demand Variant Abundance Estimates by [Lollipop](https://github.com/cbg-ethz/LolliPop)
+- On-demand variant abundance estimates by [Lollipop](https://github.com/cbg-ethz/LolliPop)

 V-Pipe Scout brings toegther:
 - [V-pipe](https://github.com/cbg-ethz/V-pipe) our prime Wastewater Viral Analyis Pipeline, see [publication](https://www.biorxiv.org/content/10.1101/2023.10.16.562462v1.full).